Near-death studies: Formative period – early profiles

 Even though NDEs were introduced to the academic setting, the subject was often met with academic disbelief, or regarded as taboo.
-The medical community has been reluctant to address the phenomenon of NDEs, and funding for research has been limited.
-However, both Ring and Sabom made contributions that were influential for the newly established field.
+The medical community has been reluctant to address the phenomenon of NDEs, and funding for research has been limited; however, both Ring and Sabom made contributions that were influential for the newly established field.
 Ring published a book in 1980 called Life at Death: A Scientific Investigation of the Near-Death Experience.
 In the book Ring identified the core near-death experience, with its corresponding stages.
 This early research was followed in 1984 by Ring's book Heading Toward Omega: In Search of the Meaning of the Near-Death Experience, where he described the mystical and transcendent features of the NDE, and the futuristic visions described by near-death experiencers.
 The early work of Michael Sabom also brought attention within the academic community.
-Besides contributing material to academic journals, he wrote a book called Recollections of Death (1982) which is considered to be a significant publication in the launching of the field.
+Besides contributing material to academic journals, he wrote a book called Recollections of Death (1982), which is considered to be a significant publication in the launching of the field.

 Some of the early retrospective work was being carried out by Greyson and Stevenson who published their findings in the American Journal of Psychiatry in 1980.
 The authors used questionnaires, interviews, and medical records in order to study the phenomenology of NDEs and suggested that social and psychological factors explained some, but not all, components of the NDE.
 Greyson has also addressed different aspects of the NDE, such as the psychodynamics of the experience, the typology of NDEs, the varieties of NDEs, and the biology of NDEs.
 In addition, he brought attention to the NDE as a focus of clinical attention, suggesting that the aftermath of the NDE, in some cases, can lead to psychological problems.
 As research in the field progressed, both Greyson and Ring developed measurement tools that can be used in a clinical setting.
-According to Kinsella, no other researcher, besides Moody, has done more to "influence public opinion on the subject of NDEs" than Kenneth Ring.
+According to Kinsella, no other researcher, besides Moody, has done more to "influence public opinion on the subject of NDEs" than Ring.